 Kurtosis histogram showed substantial intermixing.

-The KS Statistic in this case is 0.5, reflecting the intermixing in the histogram.
+The KS Statistic in this case is about 0.6, reflecting the intermixing in the histogram.

 Restore Bin Width to

 Since you have rotating machinery, compute rotating machinery features.
 Select Time-Domain Features > Rotating machinery Features.
-In the rotating machinery dialog box, specify your TSA signal to analyze, and select the TSA signal metrics.
+In the rotating machinery dialog box, select your TSA signal to analyze and select the TSA signal metrics.

 Other feature choices in the dialog box use the filtered TSA difference and regular signals as a source.
 This example does not use the difference and regular signal-based features because computation for those signals assumes common shaft speed.